eTutor-plus-plus/platform/README.md

 # eTutor++: Platform

-# This application was generated using JHipster 7.2.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.2.0](https://www.jhipster.tech/documentation-archive/v7.2.0).
+#### This application was generated using JHipster 7.2.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.2.0](https://www.jhipster.tech/documentation-archive/v7.2.0).

-Fuseki cmd: fuseki-server --config config_etutor_fulltext.ttl

 ## Development

+### Dependencies

 Before you can build this project, you must install and configure the following dependencies on your machine: